shanchih/Seaspan/payroll_error_handle_strategy.md

 **Payroll Batch Submission**

-* Full payroll batch is submitted in JSON (Helm) or file format (Replcion)
+* Full batch is submitted in JSON (Helm) or file format (Replcion)
   * File format (Replicon) :
-    * Submitted via SFTP in one file with payroll and workorder or payroll with project
+    * Submitted via SFTP in one file (payroll/work order or payroll/project)
   * JSON payload (Helm) :
     * Three submission options
-      1. Send payload directly to Object Storage which triggers OIC integration (POC required)
+      1. Send payload directly to Object Storage which triggers OIC integration (POC required; recommended)
       2. Send payload to OIC, which stores it in:
          * Object Storage or
          * SFTP